 Philippe P. Calais, Pharm D, PhD has served as a member of our board of directors since October 2018 and was elected chairman of the board in January 2021.
-Dr. Calais has over 30 years of biotech and pharmaceutical industry experience both in North America and Europe, and is the President, Chief Executive

-Officer and Director at MatriSys Bioscience, Inc. He is Chairman of the Board of Directors of Phileas Pharma, Inc., an oligonucleotide company he founded in May 2019.
-Previously, Dr. Calais served as the president and chief executive officer of Isarna Therapeutics B.V., a developer of oligonucleotide therapeutics in Germany, the Netherlands and the United States from March 2012 to June 2018.
+Dr. Calais has over 30 years of biotech and pharmaceutical industry experience both in North America and Europe, and is the President, Chief Executive Officer and Director at MatriSys Bioscience, Inc. Previously, Philippe served as the president and chief executive officer of Isarna Therapeutics B.V., a developer of oligonucleotide therapeutics in Germany, the Netherlands and the United States from March 2012 to June 2018.
 Dr. Calais was a director of CohBar, Inc. (Nasdaq: CWBR) from June 2018 to June 2020 and was the company's interim CEO from December 2019 to May 2019.
 Prior to Isarna Therapeutics, Dr. Calais was the President and CEO of Univalor, a Canadian technology transfer organization, from April 2011 to February 2012.
 He is also an Economic Advisor to the French government since 2013.
 Dr. Calais served as Chief Executive Officer, President and Director of Ambrilia Biopharma, Inc., (TSE: AMB) from January 2008 to July 2009.
 He served as President Global Business of Neurochem Inc from January 2003 to December 2007, focusing on corporate strategic positioning and company deployment.
 He served as Chairman of the Board of Neurochem International, a wholly owned subsidiary of Neurochem inc. (Nasdaq: NRMX) from March 2003 to December 2007.
 He was an Independent Director at Marina Biotech, Inc. (OTCBB: MRNX) from January 2017 until May 2018, and its Lead Independent Director since October 2017.
 He served as a board member of Autotelic Inc. from June 2016 to June 2018.
 He served as Director of Canada's Research Based Pharmaceutical Companies from 2002 to 2011; the Cité des Biotechs de Laval from February 2002 to February 2012; Cognisense from December 2010 to February 2012 and Medpharmgene from January 2011 to February 2012.
 Dr. Calais holds a bachelor's degree in pharmacy and a Doctor of Pharmacy from the Universite Francois-Rabelais in Tours, France.
 We believe that Dr. Calais is qualified to serve on our board of directors due to his management experience in the pharmaceutical and biotherapeutics industries and his experience as an executive officer and board member of several biotechnology companies.

 Erik Manting, PhD has served on our board of directors since December 2020.
-Dr. Manting served as Managing Director and Chief Executive Officer of DCPrime BV, an immuno-oncology company based in the Netherlands, from March 2018 until DCPrime's December 2020 merger with Immunicum AB, a listed Swedish biotechnology company.
-Dr. Manting currently serves as Chief Executive Officer of Immunicum.
-He has also served as a supervisory board member of Synerkine Pharma BV, a biopharmaceutical company, since March 2019 and as founder of BioEntrepreneur BV, a consulting company, since September 2017.
+Dr. Manting has served as Chief Executive Officer of DCPrime BV, an immuno-oncology company based in the Netherlands, since March 2018 and is expected to serve as Chief Business Officer and Deputy Chief Executive Officer of Immunicum AB, a listed Swedish biotechnology company following the anticipated merger between Immunicum and DCPrime in December 2020.
+He has also serves as a supervisory board member of Synerkine Pharma BV, a pharmaceutical company, since March 2019 and as founder of BioEntrepreneuer BV, a consulting company, since September 2017.
 Prior to that, he served as executive director of life sciences and healthcare at Kempen & Co, an investment bank, from October 2012 to September 2017.
 We believe that Dr. Manting is qualified to serve on our board of directors due to his extensive commercial and managerial experience in banking and as an executive officer and board member of several biotechnology companies.